Kagweitis/stackADT-java/README.md

 # stackADT-java
-An implementation of the stack abstract data type Java
+An implementation of the linked list abstract data type Java